How to Install a Wall Access Panel

 You can buy a prefab access panel to make a neat opening in walls and ceilings for reaching plumbing or other household systems.
 These panels are easy to install and come in sizes from about 10 inches to two feet or more.

 Check the packaging for dimensions to cut an opening that will accommodate the panel.
 You can also turn the panel to the back and measure the rim around the door for the required dimensions.
-To mark for the opening on the wall, start by setting a level against the wall to draw a straight, level line for the top.
-The opening will be about an inch below the edge of the frame, so plan the placement to accommodate that.
+To mark for the opening on the wall, start by setting a level against the wall and draw a straight, level line for the top.
+The frame will be about an inch wider than the door opening, so plan the placement so the overlap isn't obstructed.

-On drywall, cut along the top line and down the two sides with the saw and then score the bottom line with a drywall knife.
-Cut deeply and then push in on the drywall to snap it along the scored line.
-Cut through the remaining paper on the inside of the square to free the drywall cut-out and let it fall.
+On drywall, cut along the top line and down the two sides with a saw and then score the bottom line with a drywall knife to remove it.
+Score deeply and then push in on the drywall to snap it along the scored line.
+Cut through the remaining paper on the backside of the square to free the drywall cut-out and let it fall.
 You can leave it inside the wall or pull it out after it's free.

-To cut out wood-lath plaster, drill a hole just inside the corners of the square and use a reciprocating saw to cut between them along all four lines.
-Be careful to keep the saw pressed firmly against the plaster while cutting to avoid causing cracks and other damage.
+To cut out wood-lath plaster, drill a hole just inside all four corners of the square and use a reciprocating saw to cut between them along all four lines.
+Be careful to keep the saw pressed firmly against the plaster while cutting to avoid causing cracks and other damage from excessive vibration.

 Remove the panel cover from its frame using a pen knife or screwdriver to pry at one of the slots.
 Apply a bead of acrylic latex caulk along the back of the frame, going all the way around to leave about ¼ bead.